fernandohenriq/node-rest-api/README.md

 * <strong>DELETE /pedidos:</strong> will delete the pedido defined in the request body

 ## Future iprovements
-* Change everything in English
+* Change everything in english
 * Create database migration
 * Create database seeds
 * More